Dr Navan Govender

 2. Critical Literacies & the Decolonial Turn: A Longitudinal Study in Higher/Teacher Education

-Specific fields of study include: (queer) critical literacies; multimodality; critical applied linguistics; (a)gender & (a)sexual diversity; critical (multimodal) discourse analysis; social semiotics; and social justice education.
+Specific fields of study include: (queer) critical literacies; multimodality; critical applied linguistics; (a)gender & (a)sexual diversity; multimodal critical discourse analysis; social semiotics; and social justice education.

 At Strathclyde, I teach on the Professional Graduate Diploma in Education (PGDE) programme, offering classes in critical literacies and multimodalities as well as a range of English methodology classes for secondary schooling educators.
-At Masters level, I also offer classes on research and teaching using critical (multimodal) discourse analysis, textual analysis, queer and decolonial methodologies, and (auto)ethnography.
-Within the Faculty of Humanities & Social Sciences, I sit on the Gender Equality, Diversity & Inclusion (GEDI) Committee.
+At Masters level, I also offer classes on research and teaching using multimodal critical discourse analysis, textual analysis, queer and decolonial methodologies, and (auto)ethnography.
+Within the Faculty of Humanities & Social Sciences, I sit on the Equality, Diversity & Inclusion (EDI) Committee.
 I also work closely with Strathclyde’s Student Union to support the development of queer and trans-inclusive and decolonial and anti-racist spaces and practices.

 Recently, my colleagues (from a range of universities across the United States, New Zealand, and the UK) and I were appointed as co-editors of The Reading Teacher Journal (a Wiley publication for the International Literacy Association).